Tuesday, May 13, 1969

 By The Beatles • Official album

-Early May 1969, photographer Angus McBean and The Beatles returned to the EMI House, in Manchester Square, London, to recreate the cover photo from the “Please Please Me” LP for their upcoming LP – the aborted “Get Back“.
+In early May 1969, photographer Angus McBean and The Beatles returned to the EMI House, in Manchester Square, London, to recreate the cover photo from the “Please Please Me” LP.
+The new photograph was intended for the cover of “Get Back“.

-Unfortunately, they realized that EMI had constructed a new porch preventing the photographer to use the exact same angle as on the original photo.
+However, they soon discovered that EMI had built a new porch, which prevented McBean from capturing the shot from the exact same angle as the original.

-On May 13, 1969, once the porch was temporarily pulled down, Angus McBean and The Beatles returned to EMI House, to take the now well-known photograph.
+On May 13, 1969, after the porch was temporarily dismantled, McBean and The Beatles returned once more to EMI House and successfully took the new photograph.

 The most final we got was going back to EMI in Manchester Square and taking that photo.
 And we all felt spooky.
 This is full circle.
 We’ve started and ended.